yatesco/seafile-docs/deploy_pro/deploy_with_docker.md

 ### Getting Started

-Login the seafile private registry:
+Login the Seafile private registry:

 ```sh
 docker login {host}
 ```

-You can see the private registry information on the [customer center download page](https://customer.seafile.com/downloads/)
+You can find the private registry information on the [customer center download page](https://customer.seafile.com/downloads/)

 To run the seafile server container: